GoApptiv/file-management-nestjs/README.md

 ### Step 3: Configure the environment file

-Please refer to the .env.sample.json for sample file and create .env file with the necessary configuration.
+Please refer to the .env.sample for sample file and create .env file with the necessary configuration.

 ## Database Migration